MohammedAl-Alimi/arc-jr-remote-control/README.md

 New button actions can be easily added by:
 1. Adding the action to the `button_actions` dictionary
 2. Implementing the corresponding rover command
 3. Updating the Arduino code to handle the new command

+### Sensitivity System
+The sensitivity and deadzone system provides three levels of control:
+1. **Deadzone**: Filters out small movements to prevent drift
+2. **Sensitivity**: Scales the response magnitude
+3. **Exponential**: Adjusts the response curve for fine control

+The system processes raw stick input through these stages:
+1. Apply deadzone filtering
+2. Normalize remaining range
+3. Apply sensitivity scaling
+4. Apply exponential curve
+5. Clamp to valid range (-1.0 to 1.0)

+### Real-time Adjustment
+Sensitivity and deadzone can be adjusted in real-time using keyboard controls, making it easy to fine-tune the control feel without restarting the program.